furiosa-ai/furiosa-models/docs/model_object.md

 # Model object

 In `furiosa-models` project, `Model` is the first class object, and it represents a neural network model.
-This document explains what [`Model`][furiosa.registry.Model] object offers and their usages.
+This document explains what [`Model`][furiosa.models.types.Model] object offers and their usages.

 ## Loading a pre-trained model
 To load a pre-trained neural-network model, you need to call `load()` method.
 Since the sizes of pre-trained model weights vary from tens to hundreds megabytes, the model images are not included in Python package.
-When `load()` method is called, a pre-trained model will be fetched over network.
-It takes some time (usually few seconds) depending on models and environments.
+When `load()` method is called, a pre-trained model will be fetched over the network.
+It takes some time (usually few seconds) depending on models and network conditions.
 Once the model images are fetched, they will be cached on a local disk.

 Non-blocking API `load_async()` also is available, and it can be used if your application is running through asynchronous executors (e.g., asyncio).

 === "Blocking API"